oranzhang/BeauBeau/README.md

-Mforum V2 (Codename : Leader)
+Mforum Deux (Codename : Leader)
 ======
 A light wight forum applocation .
-Based on Ruby & Sinatra & MongoDB.
+Based on Ruby & Sinatra & MongoDB.Under the MIT license.
 If you have any issues , please go to [Sellmoe Community](http://sellmoe.com)

 **The app is on development and not finished , and it can not be for using yet.**